saracenoe/Book-recommendation-system/README.md

   Download and extract the files from [Kaggle](https://www.kaggle.com/datasets/gspmoreira/news-portal-user-interactions-by-globocom).

   ### Exploratory Data Analysis
-  The main notebook presents the results of the EDA
+  The notebook named ES_1_P9_EDA presents the results of the Exploratory Data analysis.

+  ### Filtering models
+  From ES_2 to ES_4 you will find diferent notebooks showing specific filtering strategies.

+  ### Storing
+  The notebook ES_5 contains the code to use Azure Store.

+  ## Author

+ **Ezequiel Saraceno**

+ ## Show your support

+Give a ⭐️ if this project helped you!